 At Weston Mill, a key focus is rewarding positive choices.
-This, across the school, is clearly identified in two main ways.
-Firstly, there is the "cake", where children aim to reach the cherry each day.
-Secondly, there are monetary rewards, where children can earn plastic money and are encouraged to save for specific incentives within the class.
-Both systems work together, providing the children with a visual and purposeful reward system.
+This, across the school, is clearly identified using the "cake", where children aim to reach the cherry each day.
+This, provides the children with a visual and purposeful reward system.